• Skip to primary navigation

 Lack Of Co-ordination Between Civic Authorities

-Multiple departments are involved in the completion of most infrastructure projects.
-We repeatedly see how things fail during the implementation of the project.
-Solving this is not rocket science, it requires common sense.
+Multiple departments are involved in completing most infrastructure projects.
+We repeatedly see failures during project implementation.
+Solving this is not rocket science; it requires common sense.

-The road is dug up for laying water pipes, but they manage to cut electricity or phone cables.
+The road is dug up for laying water pipes, but they manage to cut the electricity or phone cables.
 Sewage pipes are accidentally broken.
-These are not intentional, but due to laziness.
+These are not intentional; they are due to laziness.

 Bangalore Metro

 We are proud of our Namma Metro.
-The management and Metro team has done a great job in running it.
+The management and Metro team have done a great job in running it.
 Let us not forget to thank the commuters who have ensured the station and the bogies have remained clean.
 We don’t see graffiti anywhere.
-Hope it remains this way.
+Hope it stays this way.

 Metro construction due to expansion will go on in Bangalore for more than a decade.
-During construction, which takes 4-5 years, the traffic is bad because only one lane is made available for vehicles.
+During construction, which takes 4-5 years, traffic is bad because only one lane is open to vehicles.
 Heavy vehicles ply on these roads to deliver material to metro construction workers.
 Roads get damaged very quickly.
-We cannot avoid this, but why can’t we ensure the road is well tarred by which vehicles can move faster?
+We cannot avoid this, but why can’t we ensure the road is well tarred so that vehicles can move faster?

 Other things needed are,